sudhakavya/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

    ![](../Images/sms-verified-upd.png)

 8. Skip this step if you were able to configure SSPR with your mobile phone number.
-Alternatively, you can setup a different method as shown on the bottom left of the window.
-If you choose to setup a different method, select **I want to set up a different method**, a pop-up window shows up, asking Which method would you like to use?
-From the drop down, select your preferred method, **Email**, then select the **Confirm** button.
+Alternatively, you can set up a different method as shown on the bottom left of the window.
+If you choose to set up a different method, select **I want to set up a different method**, a pop-up window shows up, asking Which method would you like to use?
+From the drop-down, select your preferred method, **Email**, then select the **Confirm** button.
 Enter the email you would like to use then select **Next**.
 A new window opens indicating a code was just sent to the email you entered.
 Access the email you entered to obtain the code.
-Enter the code your received and select **Next**.
+Enter the code you are received and select **Next**.
 A window opens indicating Success and showing your Default sign-in method.
 Select **Done**.

-9. You can now complete your sign in.
+9. You can now complete your sign-in.
 You should be on the Office 365 landing page.
-If you see that your sign in time has expired, just reenter the password, SC900-Lab.
+If you see that your sign-in time has expired, just reenter the password, SC900-Lab.

-10. Sign-out of the Office 365 page and close your browser window.
+10. Sign out of the Office 365 page and close your browser window.

-#### Task 4 (Optional): In this task you, as user Adele Vance, will go through the process of resetting your password.
+#### Task 4 (Optional): In this task, you, as user Adele Vance, will go through the process of resetting your password.

 1. Open Microsoft Edge.